Autos

 accidents are due to the occupants being thrown from the vehicle.
 BECAUSE

-a sure sign that you have a brake problem.
-Brakes have
+sure sign that you have a brake problem.
+Brakes have varying

-varying types of problems, almost always coming from the lack of lining to
+types of problems, almost always coming from the lack of lining to pads or

-pads or problems with the calipers.
-Sometimes you can sense a problem because
+problems with the calipers.
+Sometimes you can sense a problem because your

-your car will pull to the left or right (not always a brake condition,
+car will pull to the left or right (not always a brake condition, sometimes

-sometimes front end alignment or tire problems.) when you apply the brakes.
+front-end alignment or tire problem.) when you apply the brakes.
+Whenever you

-Whenever you have an irregular feel while driving have your brakes inspected.
+have an irregular feel while driving have your brakes inspected.
+Your

 brakes can become weak due